redis-developer/redis-movies-searcher/README.md

 mvn clean package
 ```

-Before running the application, you need to start Redis and Redis Insight.
+Before running the application, you need to start the application dependencies.
+This include the frontend layer, the Redis database, and a browser version of Redis Insight.
 You can do this by running the following command:

 ```bash
 docker compose up -d